CURBSIDE FOOD BANK

 SCHEDULE HOME DELIVERY

-Home delivery from Helpline House's food bank in partnership with Island Volunteer Caregivers (IVC) will deliver prepacked nutritious foods to households that are unable to come to the food bank.
+Home delivery provided by our partners Island Volunteer Caregivers (IVC) will deliver prepacked nutritious foods to households that are unable to come to the food bank.

 Please call IVC directly to arrange for delivery.